Step 2. Assess

 Track your thought processes for a couple of days and keep a journal.
 At the end of the two days, analyze the results and see what thought patterns recur.
 Then you’ll be able to determine which remedy to apply.

 Step 3.
 Exorcise

-Sometimes a couple of minor shifts in perspective can help you exorcise your brain junk.
+Sometimes a couple of minor shifts in perspective can help you exorcise your negative thoughts.

 You can change “stinkin’ thinkin’” by gradually replacing the negative thinking with its positive equal.
 This exercise is particularly useful when you have recurring, negative thought patterns that are junking up your thinking.
 Or, you can create a history of your successes in life to alter the way you see yourself.
-These are just two of many ways to exorcise your brain junk demons (and if you ever get stuck in your brain junk, you can hire a qualified coach to help you).
+These are just two of many ways to exorcise your demons (and if you ever get stuck, you can hire a qualified coach to help you).